machinat/sociably/website/docs/receiving-events.md

   - `category`: `string`, rough classifications of the events.
 Here are some common categories:
     - `'message'`: a message sent by the user.
-    - `'postback'`: the user interacts with an UI defined by the app (like a button).
+    - `'callback'`: the user interacts with an UI defined by the app (like a button).
     - `'action'`: a non-message action triggered by an user.
     - `'system'`: an event from the platform, no user activity is involved.